 The name of the game with TikTok videos is entertainment.
 To figure out what makes a post entertaining, scroll through your own FYP and note what seems to captivate other users.

+You can make popular content work for you by creating a stitch or duet; responding to trending sounds, dances, and challenges; or even coming up with your own trend and encouraging others to do it.
 Another way to generate TikTok content is taking a look at your own life.
 If you have an exciting job or hobby, consider a “day in the life” or “get ready with me” video.
 Similarly, try creating helpful tutorials or an educational timelapse.

 Many content creators want to learn how to make a TikTok go viral.
 But as anyone who accidentally went viral on the platform can attest, there is no guaranteed path to success.
 Still, there are certain steps that content creators like you can take to boost your chances for engagement and ensure that your videos are seen by as many people as possible.

 Here are a few things you should do to give your content the best chance for success:

 You may know what kind of content you want to post, but it might not be the content that people want to watch.
 For example, you may be incredibly excited about an idea for a scripted miniseries, but for some reason, your audience latches on to your stories about college (pro tip: if that’s the case, try turning your stories into scripted skits).
 Video topic, length, aesthetic, and posting schedule all impact the ways that people experience your content.
 To determine the best TikTok content ideas for you, spend time experimenting with your content to gauge audience response and find your niche.

 “The only way I was able to find my ‘niche’ was by not trying to find one at all,” says Klidonas.
 “I had to be open to trial and error.
 If an idea had me scrambling for my tripod, I acted on it.”